Requires Basic Block Printing Experience

 If you have any questions please email me.
 Please use an email address and not a phone number when checking out so that I can email you the Zoom link.

 A Zoom link will be sent from firstname.lastname@example.org either the day before or the day of class.

 If the timing of this workshop doesn't work for you I can record it for you and send it to you after I receive it from Zoom.
 Please register and email me at email@example.com to request that I record it.

 If you would like to learn how to transfer onto Speedball Speedy Carve using a laser or inkjet printout and an iron please watch my tutorial here.

 Here is a handy Time Zone Converter.

 (some Amazon affiliate links included)

-A variety of fabric scraps of varying textures and weights and a pre-washed item you would like to print at the end of class.
+A variety of fabric scraps of varying textures and weights.

 Smooth surface for rolling out ink such as plexi, acrylic or sheet glass